khulnasoft-lab/design.khulnasoft.com/contents/components/card.md

 ## Structure

+### Card elements

 Todo: Add structure diagram based on design specs.

 1. **Container**: Wraps the content.
 1. **Header** (optional): Contains the title.
 1. **Title** (optional): Conveys the purpose of the card.
+1. **Picture** (optional): Visual indication about the content of the card
 1. **Content**: Contains a wide variety of content types and controls depending on the purpose.
 1. **Actions** (optional): Buttons or links used to provide explicit action(s) the user can take related to the card content.

+### Card layout

+Todo: Add structure diagram based on design specs.

+There are two different layouts for the cars: vertical and horizontal.

+A horizontal layout fits better for bigger screen size.
+On the other hand, a vertical layout suits smaller screen sizes like mobile because the text can keep the small screen's entire length, which is better for readability.

+### Page layout and breakpoints

+Todo: Add structure diagram based on design specs.

+**Three columns**

+- Three columns are more suitable for vertical cards
+- Cards spacing is 16 px; between columns spacing is 24px
+- The minimum page size for three-column is 1200 px

+**Two columns**

+- Two-column can be for both horizontal or vertical cards
+- Cards spacing is 24 px; between columns spacing is 40px
+- The minimum page size for two-column is 768 px

+**One column**

+- One column is more suitable for vertical cards
+- Cards spacing is 24px
+- When the column width is smaller than 480px, we recommend using a vertical layout.

 ## Guidelines